10 Solo Booths to See at Aotearoa Art Fair 2026

 Presented by Michael Lett, Auckland

-Judy Millar is one of New Zealand’s most internationally recognised contemporary artists, known for bold, energetic paintings that push the boundaries of abstraction.
+Judy Millar is one of New Zealand’s most internationally recognised contemporary artists, celebrated for her bold paintings that push the boundaries of abstraction and the painted surface.
+Her work investigates the relationship between the physical act of painting and the viewer’s perceptual space, often playing with scale, repetition, and digital interventions.

 Scott Perkins